 It was a big deal for the town of Woodstock to have this movie filmed there.
 It has become something of a tourist attraction since then.

-Remember that pothole full of icy water Phil plunges his foot into each morning on his way to the town square known as Gobbler’s Knob?
+Remember that pothole full of icy water Phil plunges his foot into each morning on his way to Gobbler’s Knob?
 There’s now a plaque on the ground that says, “Bill Murray Stepped Here.”

 A former listing for 344 Fremont Street in Woodstock said: